rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 ```

 Secondly, you can use two different zones at a time.
-If you have your interface bound to the public zone, you can activate a second zone (the "trusted" zone for example) by adding a source IP or IP range to it as shown above.
+If your interface is bound to the public zone, you can activate a second zone (the "trusted" zone, for example) by adding a source IP or IP range, as shown above.
 Then, add the SSH service to the trusted zone, and remove it from the public zone.

 When you're done, the output should look a bit like this: